Call for Papers

 BEST PAPER AWARD

-If your paper is accepted for presentation at the conference, your paper is eligible to compete for a Fidelity Best Paper Award of SG$3,000 (around US$ 2,000), which will be awarded to the presenting author during a ceremony commemorating the grand opening of SGFIN.
+If your paper is accepted for presentation at the conference, your paper is eligible to compete for a Fidelity Best Paper Award of SG$3,000 (around US$2,000).

 IMPORTANT DATES